 A market sell-off is usually a bad thing for long-term investors, who see their holdings decimated.
 Indeed, many long-term investors lost money when stocks fell by more than 20% in 2020.

 However, traders rejoice during a market sell-off as evidenced by the recent trading profits by big banks like Goldman Sachs and Morgan Stanley.
-At DTTW, our traders have had their best years this year.
+At DTTW™, our traders have had their best years in 2020.